eutiagovski/amex-default-predicition/README.md

 And now we are able to make the first predicts:

+More details of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/model-selection/Amex_Default_Model_Selection.ipynb

 ## Predicting
 More details of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/final-model/Amex_Default_Final_Model.ipynb